qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Setting up the infrastructure
 =============================
-For the purposes of this tutorial, we'll assume that you're using a working directory named ``workspace`` which contains the Twitter tutorial application in a subdirectory named ``qooxdoo-tutorial``.
+For the purposes of this tutorial, we'll assume that you're using a working directory named ``workspace`` which contains the identica tutorial application in a subdirectory named ``qooxdoo-tutorial``.
 Replace these paths with your own as appropriate.

 The test browser will load the application under test (AUT) over HTTP, so make sure you're running a web server and qooxdoo-tutorial is accessible.
 If you don't want to install a full-blown HTTP server like Apache, you can use Python's built-in web server module.
 To do so, open a new shell in your ``workspace`` directory and run this command: